YSHebron/scl-bioinfo/README.md

 * Optimization of CNP-based algorithms using `igraph`.
 * Programs only currently tested on Yeast PPINs.
 Try to scale to Human PPINs and other algorithms.
 * Further parallelization of pipeline.
 * Use strategic imports from a `main` python file instead of doing the `argparse` route. `main` should be the new entrypoint instead of the shell or Powershell scripts.
+Alternatively, try setting up everything in Jupyter Notebooks (note that .ipynb can also run shell commands from the notebook environment).
 * Make this a pip-installable software.

 ---